 and

-has only even numbered harmonics.
-Indeed, this should be no surprise,
+numbered harmonics.
+Indeed, this should be no surprise, since in

 would have to repeat every